linky00/worldenddisk/content/projects/the-fisherman/index.md

     titleFormat = ['The Fisherman']
     year = '2023'
     hero = 'screenshot-1.png'
-    selected = true
 +++

 {{< overview >}}

 {{% overview-text %}}
-Videogame adaptation of experimental poetry collection *The Fisherman* (2023) by [El Rose](https://www.instagram.com/el.rose.official).
+Videogame adaptation of experimental poetry collection _The Fisherman_ (2023) by [El Rose](https://www.instagram.com/el.rose.official).
 Explore an exhibition of elusive descriptions before encountering their subject.

-*Can you see it?
-Can you see him?*
+_Can you see it?
+Can you see him?_
 {{% /overview-text %}}

 {{< overview-images >}}